xuuxD/Autoip_Router/README.md

 ## NOTE

-- Need palitan apn to globe prepaid apn if hindi nag chachange ip after mag turn off on data
+- Need palitan apn to globe prepaid apn if hindi nag chachange ip after mag turn off on data (no need if zlt s10g modem)

 ## TO DO